 FAQ:

-1. What is a sales contract?
+1. How long is a sales contract?

 2. What are the three elements of a sales contract?